 If you hold your shares beneficially through a bank or broker, you must provide a legal proxy from your bank or broker during registration and you will be assigned a virtual control number to vote your shares during the 2022 Annual Meeting.
 If you are unable to obtain a legal proxy to vote your shares, you will still be able to attend the 2022 Annual Meeting (but will not be able to vote your shares) so long as you demonstrate proof of stock ownership.
 Instructions on how to connect and participate via the Internet, including how to demonstrate proof of stock ownership, are posted at www.viewproxy.com/lordstownmotors/2022.
-On the day of the 2022 Annual Meeting, you may only vote during the meeting by e-mailing a copy of your legal proxy to virtualmeeting@viewproxy.com in advance of the meeting.
+On the day of the 2022 Annual Meeting@viewproxy.com in advance of the meeting.